Table of Contents

 Post-Launch Iteration: The "Survivorship Bias" Problem

 A few months after launch, the AI engineering team hit an unexpected plateau.
 While the model was performing well, its rate of improvement had stalled.
 We discovered the culprit was a Survivorship Bias caused by our greatest trust-building feature: the Manual Override.
+We realized that to break through this plateau, we needed to retire the "Manual Override" for Material Requests.
+This was a calculated risk: The feature that built our initial trust was now the bottleneck for future quality.

 The Solution: From "Manual Override" to "Active Selection"